dopamine/xiple.blog/_posts/2022-08-02-sandwood-bay.md

 Sandwood Bay is a completely wild place, with no human-built infrastructure.
 Grazing sheep and fellow hikers are the only company you will get, and plenty of space to feel utterly alone in the landscape, even with others around.

-I could see a few tents here and there, down in the dunes, and an already occupied bivy bag, practically right across the footpath.
+I could see a few tents here and there, down in the dunes, and an already occupied bivvy bag, practically right across the footpath.

 I couldn't sit back and relax just yet, I had to find a spot of my own before darkness, somewhere to pitch a tent and feel safe enough for the night.